 Water fertility determines a pond’s productivity.
 A more productive pond will support more fish and a larger harvest than a less productive pond.
 Fertilizer increases pond productivity by stimulating the growth of microscopic plants (phytoplankton and algae).
 These are eaten by bluegill, which are in turn eaten by bass.
 Fertilization makes the water turn green, shading the bottom and preventing growth of nuisance aquatic plants (see Aquatic Vegetation section).
 Adding too much fertilizer can cause unsightly algal blooms with unpleasant odors.
 Algae die-offs during summer months can cause low oxygen levels, which may result in fish kills (see Fish Kills section).

 Most Virginia ponds do not need fertilization.
 Ponds that are lightly fished, shallow ponds, ponds with high flow-through rates, and ponds with muddy water should not be fertilized.
-The Department of Game and Inland Fisheries does not recommend fertilization in ponds that drain into waters of the Chesapeake Bay.
+The Department of Wildlife Resources does not recommend fertilization in ponds that drain into waters of the Chesapeake Bay.
 Contact your local fisheries biologist to help you decide if a fertilization program is appropriate for you.

 Once fertilization is started, it should be continued.
 Fertilization causes the fish populations to expand because of the enhanced food supply.
 Stopping fertilization drastically reduces the food supply.
 The result is stunted, slow growing fish that are in poor health.